 Son John Junior would not share his father’s disdain of flamboyance.

-Green Aldrich in a major social event of the period.
+Green Aldrich on October 9, 1901, was a major social event.
 The wedding took place in the Aldrich summer

 estate in Rhode Island.
 Rockefeller